 Hair dye needs existing color molecules to bond to.

-I would use a 10 volume developer with a professional color.
+I would use a 10-volume developer for this step.

 You may need to do several rounds of dying to achieve the color and shade that you want.